 The Duo Login will automatically try to connect to your smartphone to authenticate, but you have the option at that screen to cancel and ask to authenticate with another method.

-You can also call the IT Help Desk at 214-768-4357 from another phone or through Skype for Business.
+You can also call the IT Help Desk at 214-768-HELP (4357) from another phone or through Skype for Business.
 After verifying your identity, we can provide you with a one-time use pin code.

 We encourage you to set up multiple authentication methods with 2FA, so that when one method is unavailable, you have others from which to choose.
 See "Can I register multiple devices?"

 SMU will not reimburse users for any expenses incurred.
-If you would incur significant expense using Duo on a device, we recommend enrolling another device, such as a landline.
+If you would incur significant expenses using Duo on a device, we recommend requesting a YubiKey Key.

-The "Remember me for 7 day" is browser specific.
+The "Trust Browser" feature is browser specific.
 If you logged in using Edge this morning and are now using Firefox, it will ask you to the authenticate again.
 If you are using the same browser as this morning and you are prompted to authenticate again, it could be due to the cookie not being saved.
-If you have "Private Browsing" mode turned on, "Prevent Cross-Site Tracking:" enabled, or have disabled cookies, the Duo Login will appear every time.

 If your mobile device registered on Duo does not have a data connection due to location or signal issues, there is also an option to generate a passcode on the device which does not require an internet/data connection.
 To use this feature, click the Use a Passcode option instead of the push option when logging into your account.
 Then, on your device, open the Duo app and click/tap on the key icon to the right of SMU.
 This will present you with a passcode to enter on the login page to access your account.